omniprime/100-days-of-code/log.md

 **Today's Progress**: Flexbox Froggy and more jQuery

 **Thoughts:** Today felt like a good day.
 I learned about http://flexboxfroggy.com/ from another #100daysofcode coder and wanted to give it a shot.
 I was able to do all 24 challenges in about 20 minutes.
 Not too bad with my limited flexbox usage.
 I also learned a few things about positioning content ina flexbox.
 I think I will experiment with them some more.
 I also went through 2 more lessions ofjQuery on codecademy.
 I am starting to get into things I have not used too much, so I hope to start learning more about what each does and how to properly use them.

+### Day 50: February 22nd, 2017

+**Today's Progress**: Spent an early morning hour on jQuery on codecademy and making a simple list site

+**Thoughts:** I had to stay home this morning to wait for a septic guy to pump the house.
+Figured it was a good time to start some coding.
+Went through a lesson on codecademy for jQuery, which taught how to add and remove items from a site on the fly.
+Figured I would mess with it some to make a simple list page.
+Spent about 20 minutes on that.
+Will complete another hour or so tonight after work and the kids are in bed.